Information on travelling to Stuttgart

 central station (Hbf='Hauptbahnhof') and the airport ('Flughafen') and

 also to many neighbouring towns.
 Travelling by S-Bahn to the central

 station or to the airport is in general much faster and cheaper than

 using a taxi.

-Here is an explanation of the mobile VVS-app, which also allows to buy tickets.
+Here is an explanation on the mobile VVS-app, which also allows to buy tickets.

-Alternatively, one may also use the DB website (in English).
+Alternatively, one may also use DB website (in English).

 Here are maps of the local transport networks:

 S-Bahn ('Universität' is on the green, orange and red lines).